-- Maternal Mental Health strategy: MotherFirst: Developing a maternal mental health strategy in Saskatchewan.
+PROVINCIAL & REGIONAL GUIDELINES Maternal Mental Health strategy: MotherFirst: Developing a maternal mental health strategy in Saskatchewan.
 Health.
-Policy 8, 46-55 (2012); initiative originated in 2009. - All regions were required to create a plan for perinatal depression care.

-- According to the Maternal Mental Health SK website, "there is now EPDS screening at 2 and 6 month public health child health checks, provincially, in all sites". - Apparent trend towards screening twice in pregnancy at first visit and 28-34 wks, updating prenatal record as of 2019, and also screening early postpartum prior to discharge from "early visit program" (2-3wks pp).

-- Centralized in-take line (to maternal mental health clinic requires physician referral), paediatricians screen mothers during well-baby visits. - Maternal mental health toolkit and video & community care guide includes interpretation for EPDS and suggested guidance.
-Guidance recommends that, for individuals with an EPDS score of 12 or more, the provider should: "Take action: Offer referral to a family doctor or nurse practitioner to initiate medical management, and also: Share concerns with healthcare team, encourage family involvement, promote positive mental health, increase contact visits, and offer EPDS to partner, screen partner for depression".

-- "After a petition was presented to the Minister last May 4, 2016, the "Prenatal Checklist/Form Working Group" was organized this August and is now nearing completion of a PERInatal Form that will include the Edinburgh Postnatal Depression Screen (EPDS) whereby women will be universally screened throughout pregnancy AND within the first month after delivery her baby. - Public Health Nurses will then resume screening during immunization appointments or when required."; included in postpartum record: Document results of the Maternal Mental Health screening as part of the targeted questions on the Early Childhood Assessment Form" - Saskatchewan Child Health Clinic Guidelines for Standard Practice (Gymt of SK MOH 2015).

-• West Winds Primary Health Centre.

-• Resources for First Nations communities: website refers to ongoing collaborations with First Nations communities; Maternal Mental Health toolkit was translated into Arabic.
+Policy 8, 46-55 (2012); initiative originated in 2009.
+All regions were required to create a plan for perinatal depression care.
+UNIVERSAL SCREENING According to the Maternal Mental Health SK website, "there is now EPDS screening at 2 and 6 month public health child health checks, provincially, in all sites".
+Apparent trend towards screening twice in pregnancy - at first visit and 28-34 wks, updating prenatal record as of 2019, and also screening early postpartum prior to discharge from "early visit program" (2-3wks pp).
+PATHWAYS TO CARE Centralized in-take line (to maternal mental health clinic - requires physician referral), paediatricians screen mothers during well-baby visits.
+Maternal mental health toolkit and video &amp; community care guide - includes interpretation for EPDS and suggested guidance.
+Guidance recommends that, for individuals with an EPDS score of 12 or more, the provider should: "Take action: Offer referral to a family doctor or nurse practitioner to initiate medical management, and also: Share concerns with healthcare team, encourage family involvement, promote positive mental health, increase contact - visits, and offer EPDS to partner, screen partner for depression".
+PERINATAL MEDICAL RECORD INTEGRATION "After a petition was presented to the Minister last May 4, 2016, the "Prenatal Checklist/Form Working Group" was organized this August and is now nearing completion of a PERInatal Form that will include the Edinburgh Postnatal Depression Screen (EPDS) whereby women will be universally screened throughout pregnancy AND within the first month after delivery her baby.
+Public Health Nurses will then resume screening during immunization appointments or when required."; included in postpartum record: Document results of the Maternal Mental Health screening as part of the targeted questions on the Early Childhood Assessment Form" - Saskatchewan Child Health Clinic Guidelines for Standard Practice (Gvmt of SK, MOH, 2015).
+SPECIALTY CLINICAL SERVICES West Winds Primary Health Centre.
+CROSS-CULTURAL CONSIDERATIONS • Resources for First Nations communities: website refers to ongoing collaborations with First Nations communities; Maternal Mental Health toolkit was translated into Arabic.

-Yukon

-Yukon
+Yukon scor 4

+PROVINCIAL GUIDELINE IN PLACE? ×

+REGIONAL GUIDELINES IN PLACE? ×

+UNIVERSAL SCREENING RECOMMENDED?

+PUBLISHED PATHWAY TO CARE?

+PERINATAL MEDICAL HISTORY INTEGRATION?

+SPECIALTY CLINICAL SERVICES AVAILABLE? ×

+CROSS-CULTURAL CONSIDERATIONS? ×

+PROVINCIAL & REGIONAL GUIDELINES

 - No, although they might have informally adopted British Columbia's guidelines. - Also interestingly, the Yukon Mental Wellness Strategy (2016-2026), published by Yukon Health and Social Services, does include the following in its guiding principles: "We will review and adjust our mental wellness services and supports to ensure a focus on collaborative and integrated delivery and capacity development, and to ensure service delivery across a continuum of promotion, prevention, assessment, intervention, aftercare and self-support throughout the life span.
-This includes prenatal..."

-• Yes, by virtue of using British Columbia's protocols for antenatal and postnatal records.
+This includes prenatal..." - Yes, by virtue of using British Columbia's protocols for antenatal and postnatal records.
+UNIVERSAL SCREENING